-Each candidate selected by their region to run for state office, must complete and submit to the Kentucky FFA Executive Secretary, an application.
-The application must be received/postmarked by May 15^{th.}
+Each candidate selected by their region to run for state office must submit a completed application to the Kentucky FFA Executive Secretary.
+The application must be submitted electronically by May 15^{th.}

-The application will be sent to all teachers of agriculture in the spring.
-Once regional candidates have been selected, the advisor should supply the candidate with the application and ensure that all components of the application are complete upon submission.
+The application will be sent to all teachers of agriculture in February.
+Once regional candidates have been selected, the advisor should supply the candidate with the application.

-The application consists of seven parts:
+The application consists of six parts:

 - 1. Candidate Information Basic contact information as well as information to be used for press releases upon election. - 2.
 Letter of Application Briefly outlines the candidate's experiences and interests in becoming a state FFA officer. - 3.
 Resume Summary of academic, leadership, and work experiences that convey a candidate's readiness to take on the challenges of state office. - 4.
-Letters of Recommendation Three letters from individuals that provide insight into the candidate's characteristics that would make them an effective state officer. - 5.
+SAE Information Brief overview of the Supervised Agriculture Experience program of the candidate, taken from records in AET. - 5.
 Officer Commitment Form Agreement by candidate to follow the guiding principles and procedures of state officers.
 Also contains the signatures of a parent/guardian, FFA advisor, and school administrator. - 6.
-SAE Information Brief overview of the Supervised Agriculture Experience program of the candidate. - 7.
-Photograph Provided to the nominating committee to assist in deliberations and may be used for promotional purposed prior to state convention.
+Photograph Provided to the nominating committee to assist in deliberations and may be used for promotional purposes prior to state convention.